-European-cut diamonds are well represented in our inventory, since so many of our original antique and vintage engagement rings date from this period.
+European-cut diamonds are well represented in our inventory since so many of our original antique and vintage engagement rings date from this period.
 Many of the rings in our Lang Engagement Collection feature original old European cut stones in vintage-inspired settings as well.
-When you fall in love with the subtle radiance and warmth of the stone at the center of a Victorian, Edwardian, or Art Deco engagement ring, it’s very likely to be one of this cut.
+When you fall in love with the subtle radiance and warmth of the stone at the center of a Victorian, Edwardian, or Art Deco engagement ring, it’s very likely to be one of these cuts.

 The modern round brilliant cut has become nearly synonymous with the idea of a diamond.
 Developed in the early 20th century but not widely used in jewelry until the 1940s, today it’s the most popular diamond cut.
 And we aren’t surprised!
 The combination of brilliance (hence the name) and fire seen in the standard round brilliant represents the height of the diamond cutter’s art.
 Though our inventory tends to favor the old European cuts of the Edwardian and Art Deco eras, we enjoy mixing in a good selection of these slightly more modern sparklers, which you’ll find among our Retro, Mid-Century, Vintage, and Estate pieces.
 The brilliant cut is the perfect option for those seeking maximum fire in a vintage or vintage-inspired package.